daao/Natural-Language-Processing/Assignments/Assignment 3/README.md

 ## Constraints
 The list of constraint defined is in the file "constraints.json".
 You can add or modify the constraints in the file.
 Here is the syntax if you want to add some constraints :
+<pre><code>
-"key of constraint (for example for string, it is 'string', etc... " : {
+"key of constraint (for example for string, it is 'string', etc... ") : {
-    ...*"arguments" : [integer] Number of arguments used for the constraint ...*"constraints" : [String] Represents an array of mathematical formulation of your constraints with the respective variables (x1, x2, ..., xn) where n is the number of arguments for example, ['x1 < x2', 'x2 < x3'] for a constraint with 3 variables.
+	"arguments" : [integer] Number of arguments used for the constraint.
+	"constraints" : [String] Represents an array of mathematical formulation of your constraints with the respective variables (x1, x2, ..., xn) where n is the number of arguments for example, ['x1 < x2', 'x2 < x3'] for a constraint with 3 variables.
 The maximum of variables for each element of the array is 2.
-Look in the json for the between and chain the construction of an array of constraint ...*"indices" (optional if you have 1 argument) : [String] Corresponds of an 2-D array in which each subarray contains the indices of variables used in each constraint defined in "constraints" section.
+Look in the json for the between and chain the construction of an array of constraint
+	"indices" (optional if you have 1 argument) : [String] Corresponds of an 2-D array in which each subarray contains the indices of variables used in each constraint defined in "constraints" section.
 For example,  if you're constraint is "['x1 < x2', 'x2 < x3']", you will have in indices : "[[1,2], [2,3]]".
-    ...*"comment" (optional) : [String] comment of the constraints.
+	"comment" (optional) : [String] comment of the constraints.
 Express what the constraint represent in a formal formulation.
 }
+</code></pre>

 Some semantic representations are provided.
 You can use those following semantics representations (not necessary all of them) but more you define the constraints more precise the solution will be :